 Richard C. McNeill Jr.

 Throughout his professional career, Rick McNeill has been involved in the resolution of workplace disputes.
 Prior to practicing law, he was a union member, a shop steward, and a management-side labor relations representative.
-From 1986-2009, Rick practiced labor, employment, and employee benefits law, initially representing management as an Assistant City Solicitor with the City of Philadelphia, and then in private practice with several firms in Philadelphia representing labor unions in the public, private, and construction sectors, individual employees, and Taft-Hartley multiemployer benefit plans.
+From 1986-2009, Rick practiced labor, employment, and employee benefits law, initially representing management as an Assistant City Solicitor with the City of Philadelphia, and then in private practice with several firms in Philadelphia representing labor unions, individual employees, and Taft-Hartley employee benefit funds.

 - Introduction to Labor Arbitration Advocacy

 |Solving the Puzzle of Just Cause in Labor Arbitrations||-||09/30/2020||Classroom||FULL|

 |Case Handling and Procedural Issues at the Hearing||-||10/13/2021||Classroom||OPEN|